the-reno/the-reno.github.io/Science/complexity-of-prediction-edit.md

 position = initial position + (initial velocity × time) − ½(gravity × time²)

+explain how and what is the final formula.

+i like formulas.
-I remember calculating things like this only out of curiosity.
+I remember calculating things like  only out of curiosity.

 How fast something falls.
 How far it moves.
 How numbers evolve.

----

-## Mathematics

-Then mathematics opened another world.

-Limits.
+them i decided to study Math in the colege. nothing but curiosity about the dynamics.

+probability,
+calculus
 Differential equations.
-Imaginary numbers.
+Imaginary numbers (this is crazy ideia)

-The idea that something can become so close to another value that, for practical purposes, we treat them as the same.
+The idea of limite.. when calculate the exact number is hard but  something can become so close to another value that, for practical purposes, we treat them as the same.

-Reality stopped looking static.
-Everything became continuous change.

 At first prediction looked simple:

 measure the variables → apply the equations → predict the outcome.

----

-## Complexity

-Then things become difficult again.
+but then things become difficult again.

 Weather.
 Traffic.